HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/model_spi/model-spi_rest_service/feeds_rest_svc/rest_feed_elements.md

-# Elements of a model feed
+# Elements of a Model Feed

 The following sections show sample feeds for the different models.